chiranjit2020/chiranjit2020/README.md

 <!--
 **amartadey/amartadey** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->
-> Web Design is so simple until you know the rules. - C. Karmakar
+> Web Design is so easy until you know the rules. - C. Karmakar

 > Design is easy if you understand the composition properly. - C. Karmakar
 ***